Symptoms

 - resting completely – there's no evidence this helps

-You should not take up vigorous unsupervised exercise such as going to the gym or for a run as this may make your symptoms worse.
+You should not take up vigorous unsupervised exercise, such as going to the gym or for a run as this may make your symptoms worse.

-Flare-ups or relapses
+Setbacks or relapses

 They're a common part of ME/CFS and can be caused by a number of factors, such as an infection or an unplanned activity.
 Sometimes there's no clear cause.